 This blog is reflective of my professional projects, academic research, and personal interests.
 It is an eclectic mix of thoughts, observations, and stuff that is just interesting to me.
-I started this blog in March 2011 with the hope of writing for it about once every week or two.
+I started this blog in March 2011 with the hope of writing for it about once a week.
 Given life events, the demands of professional projects, dissertation research and family I never achieved that level of proficiency.
-Nevertheless, I have enjoyed the feedback that I have received on those posts that I had to write, and generally found that taking the time to write out my ideas helped me in other aspects of my work.
+Nevertheless, I have enjoyed the feedback that I have received on the posts I have written, and generally find that taking the time to write out my ideas helps me in other aspects of my work.
 Now that I have completed my PhD I’m hoping to return to my original goal of posting with greater frequency.

 My research interests are varied, but generally revolve around questions of uncertainty, the unknown, and competition—generally at the level of the international system, e.g. how do states identify, characterize, and counter threats in the international system or identify opportunities?
 What kinds of technological investments should they be making in order create the capabilities they might need to cope with threats or capitalize on opportunities?
 What research or analytic methods are available to us, or can be invented to improve our ability to understand the tradeoffs between alternative choices being made under such uncertainty?